EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

 	* If the statement string value changes from one execution to the other, the database cannot reuse an already generated execution plan.
 		* For this purpose, dynamic-generated JDBC Statement(s) are not suitable for reusing execution plans.

-#### Forced Parameterization
+* Forced Parameterization
     * Some database systems offer the possibility of intercepting SQL statements at runtime, so that all value literals are replaced with bind variables.
     * This way, the newly parametrized statement can reuse an already cached execution plan.
     * To enable this feature, each database system offers a vendor-specific syntax.
 	    * Oracle: ALTER SESSION SET cursor_sharing=force;

 * Server-side prepared statements allow the data access logic to reuse the same execution plan for multiple executions.
 * A PreparedStatement is always associated with a single SQL statement, and bind parameters are used to vary the runtime execution context.
     * Because PreparedStatement(s) take the SQL query at creation time, the database can precompile the associated SQL statement prior to executing it.

 * Precompilation phase
 	* During the precompilation phase, the database validates the SQL statement and parses it into a syntax tree.
 	* When it comes to executing the PreparedStatement, the driver sends the actual parameter values, and the database can jump to compiling and running the actual execution plan

+* Index selectivity
+    * Because of index selectivity, in the absence of the actual bind parameter values, the Optimizer cannot compile the syntax tree into an execution plan.
+    * Since a disk access is required for fetching every additional row-level data, indexing is suitable when selecting only a fraction of the whole table data.
+    * Most database systems take this decision based on the index selectivity of the current bind parameter values.

+* For prepared statements, the execution plan can either be compiled on every execution or it can be cached and reused.
+    * Recompiling the plan can generate the best data access paths for any given bind variable set while paying the price of additional database resources usage.
+    * Reusing a plan can spare database resources, but it might not be suitable for every parameter value combination.

+##### 5.3.1 Bind-sensitive execution plans
+* The execution plan depends on bind parameter value selectivity.
+* If the selectivity is constant across the whole bind value domain, the execution plan is no longer sensitive to parameter values.
+* A generic execution plan is much easier to reuse than a bind-sensitive one.

+###### Oracle
+* Every SQL statement goes through the Parser, where it is validated both syntactically and semantically.
+* A hashing function takes the SQL statement, and the resulting hash key is used for searching the Shared Pool for an existing execution plan.
+* Oracle terminology:
+    * Soft parse: Reusing an execution plan
+        * To reuse a plan, the SQL statement must be identical with a previously processed one (even the case sensitivity and whitespaces are taken into consideration).
+    * Hard parse: If no execution plan is found, the Optimizer evaluates multiple execution plans and chooses the one with the lowest associated cost, which is further compiled into a source tree by the Row Source Generator.
+    * Whether reused (soft parse) or generated (hard parse), the source tree goes to the Executor, which fetches the associated result set.

-* TBD...
+* Bind peeking
+    * The Optimizer cannot determine an optimal access path in the absence of the actual bind values.
+For this reason, Oracle uses bind peeking during the hard parse phase.
+    * As of 11g, Oracle has introduced adaptive cursor sharing, so a statement can utilize multiple execution plans.
+        * The behavior is reactive to execution times, and bad plans are substituted with optimal ones for certain bind value combinations.

+* Both the execution plan cache and the adaptive cursor sharing are enabled by default.
+* For highly concurrent OLTP systems, hard parsing should be avoided as much as possible.
+    * During execution plan generation, the database uses a latch to avoid multiple concurrent statements from
+    * accessing the same database objects.
+Latches introduce a serial execution, which, in turn, increases contention and decreases concurrency and scalability.

+* Q: Can we execute a query with hint for adaptive cursor sharing?

 #### 5.4 Client-side statement caching

 * JDBC driver can reuse already constructed statement objects.
 The main goals of the client-side statement caching can be summarized as follows: